 The issued share capital of the Company for the year is set out in note 25 to the Consolidated Financial Statements.
 As at the end of the financial year 108,010,960 fully paid ordinary shares were in issue, which included 226,858 ordinary shares issued during the year in connection with the exercise of options under the Company's share option schemes.

 5,132,500 new ordinary shares were offered by way of a placing at an issue price of 2600 pence per share, raising gross proceeds of £133.4 million.
 The placing price of 2600 pence per share was a 5.3% discount to the closing middle market share price on 3 June 2020, being the date of the placing announcement.
 These new ordinary shares were issued on 8 June 2020 fully paid and rank pari passu in all respects with the existing ordinary shares.

 The holders of shares are entitled to receive dividends when declared, to receive the Company's Report and Accounts, to attend and speak at general meetings of the Company, to appoint proxies and to exercise voting rights.
 There are no restrictions on transfer or limitations on the holding of shares in the Company, nor are there any requirements to obtain prior approval in respect of any transfer of shares.
 The Directors are not aware of any agreements which limit the transfer of shares or curtail voting rights attached to those shares.

-The Directors require authority from shareholders to allot unissued share capital to the Company and to disapply shareholders' statutory pre-emption rights.
-Such authorities were granted at the 2018 Annual General Meeting and resolutions to renew these authorities will be proposed at the 2019 Annual General Meeting.
+The Directors require authority from shareholders to allot unissued share capital in the Company and to disapply shareholders' statutory pre-emption rights.
+Such authorities were granted at the 2019 Annual General Meeting and resolutions to renew these authorities will be proposed at the 2020 Annual General Meeting.

 Substantial Interests in Voting Rights